abikirkham/FlexiBook/README.md

 ### Media

 - To install [Colorama](https://pypi.org/project/colorama/) , I found this website very useful for the easiest ways to install.
 - For style examples to go with my Colorama installation, I found this blog by [Amy Richardson](https://www.codu.co/articles/adding-colour-to-python-code-lbai_0u7).
+- For the icon on the page to make more personalised, I used the installation of [Favicon](https://favicon.io)

 ### ReadMe